sikuli/sikuli/docs/source/region.rst

 		the pattern.
 If no similarity was set for the pattern by :py:meth:`Pattern.similar` before, a default minimum similarity of 0.7 is set automatically.
-If no match is found with the minimum similarity or greater, the find fails (raises exception :py:class:`FindFailed` or returns None).
+If no match is found with the minimum similarity or greater, the find fails (raises
+		:ref:`exception	FindFailed <ExceptionFindFailed>`
+		or returns None).

 		If autoWaitTimeout is set to a non-zero value, find() just acts as a wait().

 		**Side Effects**

-		1.	*FindFailed*: If the find fails (no match, whose similarity is equal or greater than the minimum similarity of the pattern, can be found) and exception handling is turned on (which is the the default), an exception FindFailed is raised.
+		  *FindFailed*: If the find fails (no match, whose similarity is equal or greater than the minimum similarity of the pattern, can be found) and exception handling is turned on (which is the default), an :ref:`exception	FindFailed <ExceptionFindFailed>`
+			is raised.
 If the script does not handle the exception, the script is stopped, with a message about the exception.

-		2.	*lastMatch*: the best match can be accessed using :py:meth:`Region.getLastMatch` afterwards.
+		  *lastMatch*: the best match can be accessed using :py:meth:`Region.getLastMatch` afterwards.

 	.. py:method:: findAll(PS)